-Ibrahim (AS) then made a plan to destroy all the idols in the temple when all the people were at a festival on the riverbank.
-However, he did not destroy the biggest statue, but instead, left his axe on it before leaving the temple.
+Ibrahim (AS) then planned to destroy all the idols in the temple when all the people were at a festival on the riverbank.
+However, he did not destroy the biggest statue, but instead, he left his axe on it before leaving the temple.

-The next day, the people were stunned to see the ‘Gods’ broken in fragments and suspected Prophet Ibrahim to be responsible.
-When they asked Ibrahim whether he did this act he told them that it was the biggest ‘God’ to have done it as he held the axe.
-Despite that the people realized that the idols were not able to speak, their foolishness led to decide to burn Ibrahim (AS).
+The next day, the people were stunned to see the ‘Gods’ broken into fragments and suspected Prophet Ibrahim to be responsible.
+When they asked Ibrahim whether he did this act, he told them it was the biggest ‘God’ to have done it as he held the axe.
+Despite that, the people realized that the idols were not able to speak, and their foolishness led them to decide to burn Ibrahim (AS).

 The miracles of Allah (s.w.t) shown to Prophet Ibrahim (AS)

 When the king of Babylon learned about this event, he was angry and claimed himself as the God and that Ibrahim (AS) was an imposter.
-He asked Ibrahim (AS) what Allah can do that he cannot.
-Ibrahim (AS) said that Allah can give and take lives.
-The king said that he can indeed kill people and cancel death sentences to save lives!
-Ibrahim (AS) then said Allah (s.w.t) can make the sun rise from the East and asked the king whether he can make the sunrise from the West.
+He asked Ibrahim (AS) what Allah could do that he could not.
+Ibrahim (AS) said that Allah could give and take lives.
+The king said he could kill people and cancel death sentences to save lives!
+Ibrahim (AS) then said Allah (s.w.t) could make the sun rise from the East and asked the king whether he could make the sunrise from the West.
 The king was left speechless.

-After preaching people about Allah, only one man, who later was his nephew Lut (AS) and one woman named Sarah (p.b.u.h), who later became his wife, believed him.
-All three left Babylon for Egypt, calling people to worship Allah (s.w.t), helping them and doing good things.
+After preaching to people about Allah, only one man, who later was his nephew Lut (AS), and one woman named Sarah (p.b.u.h), who later became his wife, believed him.
+All three left Babylon for Egypt, calling people to worship Allah (s.w.t), helping them, and doing good things.
 Then, Lut (AS) migrated to an area close to the Dead Sea.

-One day Ibrahim (AS) asked Allah (s.w.t) how dead people will come back on The day of judgment.
+One day Ibrahim (AS) asked Allah (s.w.t) how dead people would come back on The day of judgment.
 Allah (s.w.t) commanded him to take four birds, tear them apart into pieces and then mix the bodies up.
-He then divided the mix into four parts and placed each part on the top of four hills.
+He then divided the mix into four parts and placed each on the top of four hills.
 He asked Ibrahim (AS) to call back the birds by Allah (s.w.t)’s name.
-Immediately, the birds’ reassembled to their original parts, came back to life.
+Immediately, the birds reassembled to their original parts and came back to life.